-The problem has become more acute as we As our lives change, our laws evolve in move into the fourth industrial revolution response, or at least should.
-Rapidly (Industry 4.0), which involves ever-increasing growing trends in Industry 4.0 mean the trends toward digitalization and data current legal frameworks require changes exchange.
-It has brought us: the internet of things (IoT), the industrial internet of things is no exception, particularly regarding (IIoT), cyber-physical systems (CPS), smart the classification of goods and services manufacturing, smart factories, 3D printing, cloud computing, cognitive computing, artificial intelligence and more.
+The problem has become more acute as we move into the fourth industrial revolution (Industry 4.0), which involves ever-increasing trends toward digitalization and data exchange.
+It has brought us: the internet of things (IoT), the industrial internet of things (IIoT), cyber-physical systems (CPS), smart manufacturing, smart factories, 3D printing, cloud computing, cognitive computing, artificial intelligence and more.